Colourful beach huts on Hove promenade

 Once the online submission process is closed, individual paper/panel/roundtable submissions are peer reviewed by the conference programme committee.

-Initial peer review is done by BISA working group conveners who are assigned submissions based on the working group, or 'track', identified in the proposal.
+Initial peer review is done by BISA working group conveners or track managers, who are assigned submissions based on the working group, or 'track', identified in the proposal.

 Working group conveners can accept, decline or refer submissions during this process.
 They can also build panels composed of individual papers submitted to their working group.